astridx/meinblog/content/posts/joomla/2UpdateChangeLog.en.md

 ![Joomla Update Sites](/images/j4x2x2_2.png)

-7. if you navigate back to 'System | Update | Extension', you will be able to initiate an update or view the changelog.
+7. if you navigate back to `System | Update | Extension`, you will be able to initiate an update or view the changelog.

-> The update was not possible before because the 'Download Key' was not configured.
+> The update was not possible before because the `Download Key` was not configured.

-> Click the 'Find Updates' button in the toolbar if the update is no longer displayed.
+> Click the `Find Updates` button in the toolbar if the update is no longer displayed.

 ![Joomla Update Server](/images/j4x2x3.png)

+## Links

+[Deploying an Update Server](https://docs.joomla.org/Deploying_an_Update_Server/de)[^docs.joomla.org/deploying_an_update_server/en]